riczorn/docker-nginx/README.md

 Simple Docker - Nginx configuration
 ==================================

-This repo contains two stacks:
+This project contains two stacks:

   * a simple **nginx** server for development with a basic php stack.
   * a very basic **reverse proxy** so you can spool more than one of the above.